rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: SARIMA extends ARIMA by including seasonal components, allowing it to model both non-seasonal and seasonal data.

+**Cost Function**: Similar to ARIMA, SARIMA uses the Sum of Squared Errors (SSE) between the predicted and actual values.

 **Example**: Predicting the frequency of phishing attacks, which may have seasonal peaks during certain times of the year.

 ##### Exponential Smoothing (ETS)
 **When to Use**: Use ETS for time series data that exhibit trends and seasonal variations.

 **How It Works**: ETS models the data by combining exponential smoothing of the level, trend, and seasonal components.

+**Cost Function**: The cost function used in ETS is the Sum of Squared Errors (SSE) between the smoothed and actual values.

 **Example**: Monitoring and forecasting the occurrence of security incidents over time to allocate resources effectively.